MhmRhm/DotBashHistory/docs/_posts/2024-05-15-eat-git-part-2.md

 In [Part 1]({{ site.baseurl }}{% link _posts/2024-05-08-eat-git-part-1.md %}),
 we covered the main commands of Git, so now we know how to make a commit.
-In this part, we’ll take a look behind the scenes and create a commit using Git plumbing commands.
-Git commands are divided into two sets: Porcelain and Plumbing.
-Porcelain commands are the ones you use for everyday tasks, while Plumbing commands are the lower-level commands that Git combines to perform higher-level tasks.
+In this part, we’ll take a look behind the scenes and create a commit using Git *Plumbing* commands.
+Git commands are divided into two sets: *Porcelain* and *Plumbing*. *Porcelain* commands are the ones you use for everyday tasks, while *Plumbing* commands are the lower-level commands that Git combines to perform higher-level tasks.

 ## Objects